10 Facts About Do the Right Thing

 Lee and cinematographer Ernest Dickerson also turned to classic noir The Third Man for its use of disorienting Dutch angles; you can watch as the camera angle gets more and more aggressively tilted leading up to the riot.

-5. Lee moved the film from Paramount to Universal to avoid a sappy ending.
+5. Spike Lee moved Do the Right Thing from Paramount to Universal to avoid a sappy ending.

 It’s hard to imagine it, but Paramount executives dropped a bomb on Lee close to the end of pre-production, demanding an unrealistically uplifting ending.
 “They wanted Mookie and Sal to hug and be friends and sing ‘We Are the World,’” Lee told New York Magazine.
 "They told me this on a Friday; Monday morning we were at Universal.”
 Obviously, he did the right thing.